renaissance-publishing/renaissance/content/chapters/00-about-the-game.md

   - There may not be enough difference between GM Guidance and most Sidebars to give them different colors.
   - Also, the two GM Guidance blocks so far are *really long*, so treating them like a sidebar might not work.
 - ... does anyone know of a gender-neutral replacement for words like "craftsman" and "Swordsman" that won't also result in tortured language?
+- I think I'm going to start using a "bold-at-definition, italics-at-reference" style for keywords.
+  - I'll need to go back and reformat... a christing lot.

 ## Contributors